Holarmitidey/Holarmitidey/Exercise 9/README.md

+# Exercise 9

+## Task:
+193.16.20.35/29

+What is the Network IP, number of hosts, range of IP addresses and broadcast IP from this subnet?
+Instruction: Submit all your answer as a markdown file in the folder for this exercise.

+## OUTPUT
 | Name | Decimal | Binary |
 | --- | --- | ---|
 | Address | 193.16.20.35 | 11000001.00010000.00010100.00100011 |